gabtaylor1/tractfigure-studio/PREHACKATHON_GUIDE.md

 git switch -c issue-24-glass-brain
 ```

 Keep each branch focused on one GitHub issue.
-Coordinate with teammates before
+Please coordinate with teammates before
-editing the same modules.
+editing the same modules!

 ## 3. Install uv and create the environment